Community Living Program - Lafayette, IN

 Community Living Program for Children & Adolescents, Lafayette, IN

 In this position, there may be opportunities to provide clinical services in a school setting as well as learn how to supervise treatment plans or be involved in supervision of practicum students.
 Interns in this track also regularly work with clients referred by DCS, the court system, and juvenile probation.
-The majority of the internship is focused on traditional community mental health practice, with a focus on children and adolescents: intakes, therapy, crisis intervention, etc. Specialized services are provided at select locations with the Valley Oaks system.
+The majority of the internship is focused on traditional community mental health practice, with a focus on children and adolescents: initial assessments, individual/family/group therapy, crisis intervention, etc. Specialized services are provided at select locations within the Valley Oaks system.

-In the child track, the intern’s main placement will be four days a week at our main Lafayette outpatient office.
+In the child track, the intern’s primary placement will be four days a week at our main Lafayette outpatient office.
 The secondary rotation will be one day a week at the Crawfordsville office.

 Interns in the child track will generally work a Monday – Friday schedule from 8:00 am – 5:00 pm each day.
 There may be some flexibility to work later hours such as 9:00 am – 6:00 pm or longer days balanced with shorter days such as 8:00 am – 6:00 pm one day and 8:00 am – 4:00 pm another day (as long as the intern is scheduled to work 40 hours in a given workweek).
 Such variations are not guaranteed and must be approved by both the main primary supervisor as well as the site supervisor for the clinic affected by the change in schedule.